Series 1 : ASHA PUTHLI

 – Asha Puthli, NY Times interview

-At a time when the authenticity of art-over-commerce ruled, Asha Puthli made it big in what was then (and could be argued, is still) the epicentre of global, cosmopolitan culture.
+At a time when the authenticity of art-over-commerce ruled, Asha Puthli made it big in what was then the epicentre of global, cosmopolitan culture.
 And she did it singularly on her own terms – a self-made woman if there ever was one.

 Au courant media exports from India, protractedly packaged, auto-tuned and famous-for-being-famous, leave a hungriness in the absence of conscious substance – of felt art – over the phouf of strategically monetised commodification.
 In 1969, one Bombay girl, with a whole lotta mojo, and innovative talent to boot, landed up in New York City to plant her flag… and it already had “legend” stamped across it.